 The island, particularly Oia, with its iconic whitewashed houses and blue-domed churches, is an Instagrammer’s delight and an ideal location for film and commercial photo shoots.

-So don’t miss the opportunity to boost your Instagram profile and provoke some social media envy, as it’s one of the best things to do in Santorini.
+So don’t miss the opportunity to boost your Instagram while in Santorini.

 Below I have selected the most famous Instagrammable places in Santorini where you can take the perfect picture.